-Minneapolis and St. Paul might be called twins, but they are not identical.
+Minneapolis and St. Paul might be called "the Twin Cities" but they are not identical.
 Minneapolis is often considered the more cosmopolitan and shiny city; St. Paul (10 mi/16 km away) is the state capital that offers a more historical, traditional atmosphere.
 The Minneapolis metro area, flanking both banks of the Mississippi River, teems with Fortune 500 companies; a thriving music, art and theater scene; and professional sports teams.

 The surrounding area offers lakeside resorts, farm communities and river towns, as well as the gigantic Mall of America in nearby Bloomington.
 Even bitter winter weather doesn't deter residents—they bundle up well and navigate Minneapolis via the Skyways—all-weather connectors among downtown buildings.

 Situated in the southeastern half of Minnesota, Minneapolis and St. Paul sit atop the bluffs of the Mississippi and Minnesota rivers.
 Minneapolis extends to the west and St. Paul to the east.
 Interstate 94 is the main east-west artery connecting the two cities.
 Hennepin Avenue is a major Minneapolis thoroughfare, with dozens of restaurants, theaters and clubs on both sides.
 University Avenue and Wabasha Street divide St. Paul into four main quadrants.
-(Be aware that in Minneapolis, a street's directional designation generally appears after the street name, as in Seventh Street South.
-But in St. Paul, most directional designations are listed before the name of the street.)

 Bloomington, a suburb 15 minutes south of downtown Minneapolis and 20 minutes from downtown St. Paul, is the site of the hugely popular Mall of America.
 Two other Minneapolis suburbs that draw visitors are Edina, for its upmarket boutiques and Southdale and Galleria shopping centers (about 15 minutes from downtown), and Shakopee, with its sprawling Valleyfair Amusement Park and Renaissance Festival, about 30 minutes from downtown Minneapolis.